zagaran/mongolia/README.md

 # Dealing with Large Collections

 Mongolia gets good perfomance by loading entire collections into memory at query time.
 This is fine until your collections get large.
-In this case, to avoid running out of memory, you will want to use mongolia's memory-effient colleciton iterator.
+In this case, to avoid running out of memory, you will want to use mongolia's memory-effient collection iterator.
 It fetches items in pages to limit memory use, but pages efficiently to keep the iteration linear instead of quadratic in runtime (a problem with pymongo's built-in paging).

 ```
 # iterate over users